egel-lang/soul/README.md

 around that with two tricks:

 1. Treat the stack as random access memory.
-2. Words rewrite to their definition but whenever a constant integer or text is found on top of the stack, that gets swapped with whatever is underneath.
+2. Whenever a constant integer or text is found on top of the stack, that gets swapped with whatever is underneath.

 Soul expressions consist of integers, texts, and words.
 Words